Rhodes-CS-Department/jupyterhub-deployment/README.md

   In this guide, there are instructions for configuring, building, and pushing this container image.

+Authentication is done via OneLogin.
+We have integrated with the Rhodes OneLogin production instance so that students and faculty can log in using their Rhodes credentials.
+The cluster is open to all Rhodes students, though we plan to clean up storage periodically.

 ## Distributing Files to Students

-__For Spring '21:__ All users automatically sync [this GitHub repo](https://github.com/Rhodes-CS-Department/comp141-sp21) on server start (using nbgitpuller).
+__For Fall '21:__ All users automatically sync [this GitHub repo](https://github.com/Rhodes-CS-Department/comp141-fa21) on server start (using nbgitpuller).

 The deployment is configured to automatically update Rhodes-specific libraries